inspec/inspec/docs/habitat.md

 hab start adamleff/inspec-profile-frontend1
 ```

 The Chef Habitat Supervisor will install Chef InSpec and execute your profile in a loop.
 The loop is controled by two variables the `interval` and the `splay`.
-The `interval` is a set time you want inspec to run the default is `1800` seconds.
-The `splay` is a random generated sleep time so that if you don't have a thundering herd scenario when sending your report to an exernal server like Chef Automate.
-The defualt for the `splay` is also 1800.
-You can also set the `splay_first_run` so that when your habitat package is started or updated it will wait a random period of time between 0 and the number set for the `splay_first_run` before running InSpec.
-The default of the `splay_first_run` is 0.
+The `interval` is a set time you want InSpec to run (the default is `1800` seconds).
+The `splay` is a randomly generated sleep time so that if you don't have a thundering herd scenario when sending your report to an external server like Chef Automate.
+The default for the `splay` is also `1800` seconds.
+You can also set the `splay_first_run` so that when your Habitat package is started or updated it will wait a random period of time between 0 and the number set for the `splay_first_run` before running InSpec.
+The default of the `splay_first_run` is `0` seconds.

 ```bash
 HAB_INSPEC_PROFILE_FRONTEND1="interval = 60" hab start adamleff/inspec-profile-frontend1